ShuGitHub2022/db-capstone-project/README.md

     git push -u origin master

-NotE when commit change we need to config user.email to connect to the GitHub account
+Note when commit change we need to config user.email to connect to the GitHub account

     git config --global user.email "user email address"